 To make a map from data like this, just cut and paste the data from Excel or your text editor into the text area on GPS Visualizer's map form.
 (When you copy data from Excel, it gets pasted with tabs, which will work fine but might look strange.)
-If you prefer, you can also save the file as tab-delimited text (.txt) or a comma-separated values (.csv) and then upload the file to GPS Visualizer.
+If you prefer, you can also upload the Excel file to GPS Visualizer.

 Here's the most important thing that can be emphasized about creating plain-text data files for GPS Visualizer: Having a sensible "header row" above your data is VERY important.
 The order of the fields is NOT important.
 Spaces between fields and capitalization of the header row aren't important either.
 So "name,latitude,longitude" is identical to "NAME, latitude , Longitude."
 These "not important" factors are a big part of what makes this program so powerful: chances are, if a human could read your data and make sense of it, so can GPS Visualizer.
 Include as many or as few fields as you want; as long as a waypoint contains information that might let you plot it on a map, GPS Visualizer will try.